Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-estimated-cost-charts.md

 **See Cost Charts BELOW to factor costs with the recommendations.**

-For development with only a few users connecting + setting rooms + scenes, we recommend at least a **t3.medium** instance.
+For development with only a few users connecting + setting rooms + scenes, we recommend the **t3.medium** instance.
+**Note:** This does **not** exclude the **t3.small**, see what works for you.
+Scale the server type up or down ad hoc via [updating the stack](./hubs-cloud-aws-updating-the-stack.md).

-For any event, we recommend **at least** a **c4.large** instance.
-Scale up or down ad hoc based on performance.
+For an event, we recommend the **c4.large** instance.
+**Note:** This does **not** exclude any other instances types, see what works for you.
+Scale the server type up or down ad hoc based on performance via [updating the stack](./hubs-cloud-aws-updating-the-stack.md).

+Read the user story for minimizing costs for more minimizing cost information: [Costs and Minimizing Costs Information](./hubs-cloud-aws-costs.md)

 **We do not recommend using a t3.micro because of low memory.**